College-of-DuPage-Lunabotics/lunabot_ros/README.md

 git submodule update --init --recursive --remote git lfs pull
 ```
-**If you have previously cloned this repository and do not see anything in the folders located in `lunabot_third_party`, run `git submodule update --init --recursive` inside the `Lunabotics-2025` folder to initialize the submodules.**
+**If you have previously cloned this repository and do not see anything in the folders located in `lunabot_third_party`, after running `git pull`, run `git submodule update --init --recursive --remote` inside the `Lunabotics-2025` folder to initialize the submodules.**

 #### 3. Install dependencies